susanpallmann/witches-and-wagers/README.md

   * Created placeholder deck array.
   * Added deck to database dummy.
   * Started card flashing animation (focused on loading and DOM card assembly).
+  * Restructured deck to object format rather than array (it was the right thing to do).

 ## To Do